overcommit/adventure.us/README.md

 - Adventure, Us specific reviews
 - The ability to share and follow other users food experiences and reviews/ratings
 - App selection of a random menu item
-- Automation from ordering the randomly selected menu item with payment information if a payment gateway exists to directing the phone call to the user's calling app on their phone
+- Automation from ordering the randomly selected menu item with payment information
 - Sponsored content in the form of venue ads or promotions of special events in the area
 - Recipie searching/generation for meals you enjoyed
 - Dietary restrictions